juju/docs/src/en/commands.md

    _--series (= "")_

-   the series of the image to list eg xenial
+   The series of the image to list eg xenial

    **Details:**